twig-energy/stronk/README.md

     using stronk::stronk;
 };

-// Lets say you want to use a custom defined stronk type for certain unit combinations.
+// Let's say you want to use a custom defined stronk type for certain unit combinations.
-// Lets introduce our own `Speed` type: struct Speed : twig::stronk<Speed, double, twig::divided_unit<Distance, Time>::skill>
+// Let's introduce our own `Speed` type: struct Speed : twig::stronk<Speed, double, twig::divided_unit<Distance, Time>::skill>
 {
     using stronk::stronk;